menu

 Occupations and Workforce

 McQueeney is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, McQueeney is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in McQueeney who work in office and administrative support (18.76%), sales jobs (12.15%), and architecture and engineering (11.75%).
+There are especially a lot of people living in McQueeney who work in office and administrative support (20.80%), sales jobs (13.21%), and management occupations (10.49%).

-A relatively large number of people in McQueeney telecommute to their jobs.
-Overall, about 26.77% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 28.97% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-McQueeney is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, McQueeney doesn't have a public transportation system that people use for their commute.

 Demographics

 McQueeney is an extremely ethnically-diverse town.
 The people who call McQueeney home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McQueeney residents report their race to be White, followed by Asian.
 McQueeney also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.48% of the town’s residents.
-Important ancestries of people in McQueeney include German, Irish, French, English, and Dutch.
+People of Hispanic or Latino origin account for 27.83% of the town’s residents.
+Important ancestries of people in McQueeney include German, Irish, French, Polish, and English.

 The most common language spoken in McQueeney is English.
 Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).